 ISO 9001 Myths and Their Reality

-ISO 9001 is the world’s most used management system standard, existing for almost 30 years, it tends to fall into the gap where many people have heard about it, but not many fully understand what the standard involves.
+Let’s bust the myths about ISO 9001 – the world’s most used quality management system standard.
+Existing for almost 30 years, many people have heard about ISO 9001, but not many fully understand what the standard involves.
 As a result, there are common myths about ISO 9001 that simpleQuE can help to clarify.

 Is it complicated and difficult to implement?

 In most cases, no. SimpleQuE was one of the first consulting companies in the world to become ISO 9001:2015 certified, so we know what it takes to transition to the new standard.
 It is possible to simplify ISO implementation, transition, training and maintenance, by integrating simple solutions that fit into your company’s culture.
 This can be done with a gap analysis to identify where you’re already in compliance and more effectively target only those areas that need work.

 While it is true that ISO 9001 has been around since 1987, it has evolved through several revisions to match the changing needs of business.
 Today there is instant access to information, higher expectations from customers, more complex supply chains and a globally competitive economy.
 ISO 9001:2015 takes all of these factors into account.

 Isn’t ISO 9001 a standard that only benefits big corporations?